Azure/azure-powershell/src/Cdn/docs/Test-AzCdnProbe.md

 None      True
 ```

-Check if the probe path is a valid path and the file can be accessed
+Check if the probe path is a valid path and the file can be accessed.

 ## PARAMETERS